-Each NO must have documentation that demonstrates compliance, including a quality assurance procedure that tests and monitors whether the gas is odorised at all times to the required level, contingency plans, and staff competency documentation.
-(SM Regulation 19)

-Each NO develops and regularly reviews competency and testing procedures and keeps test results.
+Obligation Each NO must have documentation that demonstrates compliance, including a quality assurance procedure that tests and monitors whether the gas is odorised at all times to the required level, contingency plans, and staff competency documentation.
+(SM Regulations reg19) Means of Compliance Each NO develops and regularly reviews competency and testing procedures and keeps test results.
 At the reasonable request of a gas retailer, the NO makes odorisation documentation available (Good industry practice.
-For example, see Powerco 2018 AMP Appendix 2, Schedule 13, and s8.8 Asset management improvement programme)

-Each NO must ensure all practicable steps are taken to prevent the supply system presenting a significant risk of harm or damage, by implementing an SMS.
-(SM Regulation 30)

-Each NO's SMS (and/or AMP) addresses odorisation by, for example, including a contingency plan for responding to emergencies (under/over odorised gas, odour masking, etc); and, unless the NO relies entirely on First Gas and has no capability of its own to add odorant:

-- a description of odorant injection plant, its location, its maintenance regime, its operation, and service performance; - o information on the specification of odorant used; and - a description of odorant equipment testing and reporting arrangements

-(Good industry practice.
-For example, see Powerco 2018 AMP s6.2.1 Public Safety, s8.7.2 Safety and Hazard Management, and Appendix 2, Schedule 13)

-Gas Measurement System Operator/Operator (GMSO) gas odorisation obligations and actions

-None.

-Wholesalers/Retailers (W/R) gas odorisation obligations and actions

-Each W/R must ensure all gas at a point of supply complies with Part 2 of NZS 5263 (SM Regulation 17)

-Each W/R must have documentation that demonstrates compliance, including a quality assurance procedure that tests and monitors whether the gas is odorised at all times to the required level, and contingency plans (SM Regulation 19)

-Because odorisation is a service provided to all network users in common, it is sensible for W/Rs to use service provider agreements with parties in the physical supply chain requiring the service provider to:

-- make available its odorisation monitoring documentation on request; - make available odorant test results at least monthly; and - promptly advise if monitoring indicates odorant levels are outside the limits

-Also, each W/R will maintain emergency procedures that provide for notifying categories of consumer about odorisation incidents via the most appropriate communication channels, and for keeping written records of such communications.
+For example, see Powerco 2018 AMP Appendix 2, Schedule 13, and s8.8 Asset management improvement programme) Obligation Each NO must ensure all practicable steps are taken to prevent the supply system presenting a significant risk of harm or damage, by implementing an SMS.
+(SM Regulations reg30) The purpose of an SMS is to ensure as far as is reasonably practicable that the supply system does not prevent a significant risk of serious harm to the public or significant damage to property.
+(SM Regulation reg3) Means of Compliance Each NO's SMS (and/or AMP) addresses odorisation by, for example, including a contingency plan for responding to emergencies (under/over odorised gas, odour masking, etc); and, unless the NO relies entirely on First Gas and has no capability of its own to add odorant: a description of odorant injection plant, its location, its maintenance regime, its operation, and service performance; information on the specification of odorant used; and a description of odorant equipment testing and reporting arrangements (Good industry practice.
+For example, see Powerco 2018 AMP s6.2.1 Public Safety, s8.7.2 Safety and Hazard Management, and Appendix 2, Schedule 13) urement System Operator/Operator (GMSO) gas odoris sation obligations and actions Obligation None. ers/Retailers (W/R) sation obligations and actions Obligation Each gas retailer in respect of reticulated gas and gas wholesaler in respect Means of Compliance of non-reticulated gas must ensure that the gas it supplies is odorisedW/R must ensure all gas at a point of supply complies with Part 2 of NZS 5263 (SM Regulations reg17) Each W/R must have documentation that demonstrates that the gas it supplies is odorised, and that the odorant will not damage the distribution system, gas installation, fittings or gas appliance-compliance, including a quality assurance procedure that tests and monitors whether the gas is odorised at all times to the required level, and contingency plans (SM Regulations regs19, 16 and 18r) Because odorisation is a service provided to all network users in common, it is sensible for W/Rs to use service provider agreements with parties in the physical supply chain requiring the service provider to: • make available its odorisation monitoring documentation on request; • make available odorant test results at least monthly; and • promptly advise if monitoring indicates odorant levels are outside the limits Also, it is good practice for each W/R towill maintain emergency procedures that provide for notifying categories of consumer about odorisation incidents via the most appropriate communication channels, and for keeping written records of such communications.